-2.10 Monitor data on the impact of the reduction in straight petitions filed with the goal of utilizing time saved being directed towards reducing the length of time between TPR trial continuances.
+Benchmark Measure of Progress Target Year Completion Progress in 2022 quality of permanency related hearings.
+The Department is still in the process of obtaining regular data pulls from Family Court.
+In early 2022 the Department plans to establish this mechanism 2.10 Monitor data on the impact of the reduction in straight petitions filed with the goal of utilizing time saved being directed towards reducing the length of time between TPR trial continuances.
 By reducing the length of time between TPR continuances, cases can be resolved faster resulting in children in foster care achieving timely permanency Quarterly monitoring reports reviewed at Monthly data meetings 2019-2024 The Department is still in the process of obtaining regular data pulls from Family Court.
 In 2020, the Department plans to establish this mechanism.
 This mechanism will be part of the court mediation process 2.11 DCYF will assess how many no legal involvement cases ultimately get opened to the Department with legal status in 12 months Quarterly monitoring reports reviewed at Monthly data meetings 2019-2024 This mechanism is still in process.
-The Department plans to establish this mechanism by early 2021 Objective: DCYF will increase by 5% the number of cl Objective: DCYF will increase by 5% the number of children in out of home care who are placed in a family setting by 2024 Benchmark Measure of Progress Target Year Completion Drogress in 2021 Denchmark ivieasure or Frogress Target Year Completion Progress in 2021 2.12 Start up and expansion of the Kinship Unit used to expedite the licensing process and increase support and navigation for kinship caregivers which will stabilize kinship placements and prevent kinship disruptions # of FTEs filled and trained 2019-2021 This is no longer the strategy of the Department
+The Department plans to establish this mechanism by early 2021

+Benchmark Measure of Progress Target Year Completion Progress in 2022 .12 Start up and expansion of the Kinship Unit used to xpedite the licensing process and increase support and avigation for kinship caregivers which will stabilize inship placements and prevent kinship disruptions # of FTEs filled and trained 2019-2021 This is no longer the strategy of the Department 2.13 Implementation of Foster Care Redesign where all oster and pre-adoptive families will be supported lirectly by a private agency, providing more focus on permanency guidance, case management, and mentorship of families of origin.
+RFP and contracts in place; reporting through Active Contract Management on key metrics 2020 This is no longer the strategy of the Department